 Time moved forward.
 Long after Jesus ascended into Heaven and the Church sprung into existence, Mark joined apostles Paul and Barnabas on a journey into Asia Minor.
 He would not go far.
 Acts 13:13 shares that Mark bailed on them in the port city of Perga, overwhelmed by the journey to come, anxious to return to what was comfortable.
 One must imagine Paul glaring at Mark, exhorting him to embrace the life of a doulos, or bondslave of Jesus Christ.
 O what Mark thought when, back at home in Jerusalem, he learned that Paul was later nearly stoned to death because of his testimony for Jesus (see Acts 14:19-23).

 More years passed.
 Mark’s mentor Peter was about to be executed.
 Everyone knew it was coming, including Peter.
 It was at this time Peter penned a final letter to the church—a letter that simply began: Simeon Peter, a bondslave and apostle of Jesus Christ (2 Peter 1:1).
 More than being an apostle, Peter was a slave.

 To Christ Jesus.

 And none other.

 The word “servant” referenced by the Lord suggests providing aid or help with a loving and tender spirit, a joyful willingness.
 The word “slave” reference by our Lord suggests complete and total bondage to a master, with no concern for personal interests.
-These two words put together, as by Jesus in Mark 10:43-44, offer a powerful definition of what it means to be a Christian: one willing to give the best with a joyful spirit out of complete abandon to the Lord and his unique agenda.
+These two words put together, as by Jesus in Mark 10:43-44, offer a powerful definition of what it means to be a Christian: one willing to give what is best with a joyful spirit and out of complete abandon to the Lord and his agenda.
 By giving his own life as a ransom for many, Jesus fully embodied the spirit of this definition.
 As his followers, so must we.